NBA Finals 2023: How to watch Game 1 of Miami Heat vs. Denver Nuggets

 The best and most affordable way to watch the 2023 NBA finals airing on ABC is through Sling TV.
 The Orange + Blue tier gives you access to the maximum amount of live sports, including NFL Network, ABC, Fox and NBC broadcasts, for $55 per month.
 You'll get 50 hours of DVR storage to record all the games you want.

-There's no contract, but Sling TV is offering the first three months for $10 off if you commit to three months.
-So you'll only need to pay $45 for the Orange + Blue tier.
+There's no contract, but Sling TV is offering the first month for half-off.
+So you'll only need to pay $28 for the Orange + Blue tier.

 Don't have a smart TV to watch Sling TV on?
 Not a problem: Right now Sling TV is offering subscribers a free Amazon Fire TV Stick to use.